BenBoZ/debugging/src/paper.md

 For example, all bugs always happen after a certain function is called.
 Try to reproduce the problem without calling that function.

-# Solution Details
-This explains how the service, technology, or business model works.
-This is the heart of the white paper.
-It provides very detailed descriptions of the proposed solution.
-You can also use tables, charts, and graphics for this section, with cross-references to external supporting documents if required.

 ### Strategies
 Strategies here, are techniques to isolate the problem to its smallest reproducible form.